-Dealing with your taxes isn't just a matter of finishing your tax return.
-Now it's time to do a little planning ahead for next year.
-Life isn't stagnant and your income or deductions may have changed, or you may have reason to believe that they're about to.
-You may want to adjust your withholding to avoid receiving too large of a refund or owing a significant balance to the Internal Revenue Service.
+Dealing with your taxes is as much a matter of planning for next year as it is finishing and filing your tax return this year.
+Life isn't stagnant.
+Your income or deductions can change, but you can always adjust your withholding to avoid receiving too large of a refund or, even worse, owing a significant balance to the Internal Revenue Service (IRS) come tax time.

 Calculating Withholding More Accurately

 One way to adjust your withholding is to prepare a projected tax return for the year.
 Use the same tax forms you used the previous year, but substitute this year's tax rates and income brackets.
 Calculate your income and deductions based on the income you expect for this year.
 Use the current tax rates to determine your projected tax.

 Then use the withholding calculator on the IRS website to see the suggested withholding for your personal situation.
 The number of dependents you support is an important component of your analysis, as is the number of income streams.